nkoukou/University_Projects_Year_3/OsloModel_Complexity/README.md

 * analysis.py which analyses produced data
 * MAIN.py which plots the figures of the report

-All three modules contain documentation to help the user explore them.
+All modules contain documentation to help the user explore them.